RyoTakei/Matlab-Class/HW6/README.md

-# Fair warming for you all
+# Fair warning for you all
 Please ready this, this is a bit of message for you.

 First thing first, **NO EPIDEMIC PROBLEM THIS WEEK!!!!!!**